Are you avoiding art business tasks because you “don’t feel like it?”

 Is this other thing you’d rather be doing more important than what you’re procrastinating?

-There might be something on your marketing agenda that is more important than the task you don’t feel like doing.
-But I’ll bet it’s not checking your email or hopping around Facebook.
+There might be something on your art business agenda that is more important than the task you don’t feel like doing.
+But I’ll bet it’s not checking your email or scrolling through Instagram.

 If you’re wasting time on trivial matters, this question should bring you back into line: Is this the best use of your time right now?